 3.X output layer set: A set of layers consisting of the layers of one of the specified layer sets, where one or more layers in the set of layers are indicated to be output layers.

+3.X output operation point: A bitstream that is created from another bitstream by operation of the sub-bitstream extraction process with the another bitstream, a target highest TemporalId, and a target layer identifier list as inputs, and that is associated with a set of target output layers.

+3.X picture unit: A set of NAL units that are associated with each other according to a specified classification rule, are consecutive in decoding order, and contain the VCL NAL units of a coded picture and their associated non-VCL NAL units.

 3.X target output layer: A layer that is to be output and is one of the output layers of the output layer set with index olsIdx such that TargetOptLayerSetIdx is equal to olsIdx.

-3.X target output layer set: An output layer set associated with variable TargetOptLayerSetIdx that specifies a layer identifier list of an operation point in use and a set of target output layers.
+3.X target output layer set: An output layer set associated with variable TargetOptLayerSetIdx that specifies a layer identifier list of an output operation point in use and a set of target output layers.

-Replace the definition of operation point in clause 3 with the following:

-3.X operation point: A bitstream that is created from another bitstream by operation of the sub-bitstream extraction process with the another bitstream, a target highest TemporalId, and a target layer identifier list as inputs, and that is associated with a set of target output layers.

-NOTE 14 – If the target highest TemporalId of an operation point is equal to the greatest value of TemporalId in the layer set associated with the target layer identification list, the operation point is identical to the layer set.
-Otherwise it is a subset of the layer set.

 Add the definition of the following mathematical function to subclause 5.8: